James-Yu/LaTeX-Workshop/CONTRIBUTING.md

 ### Debugging PDF viewer

-To debug the internal PDF viewer, select `View LaTeX PDF > View in web browser,` and view a PDF file in Google Chrome.
+To debug the internal PDF viewer, select `View LaTeX PDF > View in web browser`, and view a PDF file in Google Chrome.
 You can debug the viewer with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) as a general web application.

 ## Documents